Mission Statement

 Facilities

 Emory University Hospital is a 439-bed hospital based on Emory's Clifton Campus and serves as the flagship teaching hospital for the Emory University School of Medicine.
-Emory University Hospital Midtown (formerly known as Crawford Lung Hospital) adds rich dimensions to the patient demographics seen at the Clifton Campus.
+Emory University Hospital Midtown (formerly known as Crawford Long Hospital) and the beautiful new Winship Cancer Institute at Emory Midtown adds rich dimensions to the patient demographics seen at the Clifton Campus.
 Grady Memorial Hospital is a 900-bed county hospital with a very active nuclear medicine service and recently updated equipment.
 The Atlanta Veterans Affairs Medical Center is located adjacent to the Emory University campus.
-All institutions feature state-of-the-art equipment with advanced hybrid imaging using PET/CT and SPECT/CT instruments.
-Emory University Hospital is the first facility in Georgia with a GE Signa PET/MR, which offers 3.0T whole-body MR and time-of-flight whole-body PET by a single, integrated scanner.

 Faculty